baiway/privacy-bot-email-script/README.md

 # Rudimentary PrivacyBot for Yahoo Mail
 This is a simple program inspired by [PrivacyBot](https://github.com/privacybot-berkeley/privacybot).
 It sends deletion requests to various data brokers and people search websites via email.
 PrivacyBot was written for Gmail; this is a rudimentary port for Yahoo (and Sky) Mail.

 Data broker details (including email addresses) can be found in `services_list_06May2021.csv`.
-This is taken straight from [PrivacyBot](https://github.com/privacybot-berkeley/privacybot).
+This is taken straight from [PrivacyBot](https://github.com/privacybot-berkeley/privacybot). **Please note that many of the services on this list are based in the US and do not collect data on people outside the US.
+You may wish to review the list yourself before sending emails to companies that do not hold any data on you.** The largest data brokers can be found on the [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).

 There is a [PrivacyBot Demo](https://www.youtube.com/watch?v=B24EYAAXpAE) available on YouTube.
 This code has the same basic structure as PrivacyBot, so the video is well worth watching.